 Mrs. A Quinn Librarian

-Last year we started trialing Accelerated Reader in years 4 and 5.
+For several years we have been running Accelerated Reader in years 3 and 4.
 It’s a two year programme and consists of checking children’s understanding of the text they are reading.

 Initially they are given a series of questions on an I-pad to determine their reading age.
 This is then scored and they are then given a reading age.
 Children can then visit the library and select texts which are age appropriate.
 Once the book has been read the children are then asked a series of questions on an I-pad related to the text.
 Often, you find they have started at much easier books but even though the books are easy the questions that are asked are quite complex so children must be able to understand what is read, not just read words.
 If they keep scoring 85% or above then they progress on to the next level.
 There are six levels starting with Green progressing through to Black level.